huangshan108/postman-collection-generator-schoolmint/README.md

 postman-collection-generator
 ============================

-This is java application which allows you to generate postman importable json collections from XHR export from Google Chrome browser API call logs.
+This is a java application which allows you to generate postman importable json collections from HAR export from Google Chrome browser API call logs.